ericaosta/alagant/cio-sp4/ciosp4_approach.md

 # Goal

-# A. Team Lead Search
+# A. Team Lead Role Search
 ## 1. Objective
 Search will be focused on certifications (e.g., ISO), CMMI maturity levels, clearances, and other yes-or-no objective measures.